 - First, to develop a Growth-Driven Design strategy

 - Last but not least, to keep a continuous improvement

 Let’s take a look at the three phases one by one.

-Stage 1: developing a Growth-Driven Design strategy
+Stage 1: Developing a Growth-Driven Design strategy

 In the strategy phase, we aim to gain an empathetic understanding of our users and learn how to best fit the website into their lives.
-We conduct user research and formalize a journey map to take a look at where the user goes and what his or her life looks like before, during, and after interaction with the website.
+We conduct user research and formalise a journey map to take a look at where the user goes and what his or her life looks like before, during, and after interaction with the website.
 To guide your understanding, you may start by asking questions like “What challenges are your audience facing?”, “What are their goals?”, “Who are they?
 And where does the website weave in as a part of that?”

 There are six steps to develop a Growth-Driven Design strategy: